Askannz/optimus-manager/README.md

 General troubleshooting advice : you can view the logs of the optimus-manager daemon by running `journalctl -u optimus-manager.service`.
 Also, check `systemctl status optimus-manager.service` to see if the daemon is properly loaded and running.

 The Arch wiki can be a great resource for troubleshooting.
-Check the following pages : [NVIDIA](https://wiki.archlinux.org/index.php/NVIDIA), [NVDIA Optimus](https://wiki.archlinux.org/index.php/NVIDIA_Optimus), [Bumblebee](https://wiki.archlinux.org/index.php/Bumblebee) (even if optimus-manager does not use Bumblebee, some advices related to pwer switching can still be applicable)
+Check the following pages : [NVIDIA](https://wiki.archlinux.org/index.php/NVIDIA), [NVDIA Optimus](https://wiki.archlinux.org/index.php/NVIDIA_Optimus), [Bumblebee](https://wiki.archlinux.org/index.php/Bumblebee) (even if optimus-manager does not use Bumblebee, some advices related to power switching can still be applicable)

 #### When I switch GPUs, my system completely locks up (I cannot even switch to a TTY with Ctrl+Alt+F*x*)

 It is very likely your laptop is plagued with one of the numerous ACPI issues associated with Optimus laptops on Linux, and due to manufacturers having their own implementations.
 The symptoms are often similar : a complete system lockup if you try to run any program that uses the Nvidia GPU while it is powered off.
 Unfortunately there is no universal fix, but the solution often involves adding a kernel parameter to your boot options.
 You can find more information on [this GitHub issue](https://github.com/Bumblebee-Project/Bumblebee/issues/764), where people have been reporting solutions for specific laptop models.
 Check [this Arch Wiki page](https://wiki.archlinux.org/index.php/Kernel_parameters) to learn how to set a kernel parameter at boot.

+You can also try changing the power switching backen in the configuration file (section `[optimus]`, parameter `switching`).

 #### GPU switching works but my system locks up if I am in Intel mode and start any of the following programs : VLC, lspci, anything that polls the PCI devices